History of the CLC

 Howard Stowe Roberts (1914-1984)

-Through many generations, the Roberts family has made major contributions to American life, as well as to Roberts Wesleyan College, from the College's founding in 1866 by Benjamin Titus Roberts (1823-1893) to the present day, with his great, great-granddaughter, Leighan Roberts Rinker, serving as Vice Chair of the Board of Trustees.
+Through many generations, the Roberts family has made major contributions to American life, as well as to Roberts Wesleyan University, from the institution's founding in 1866 by Benjamin Titus Roberts (1823-1893) to the present day, with his great, great-granddaughter, Leighan Roberts Rinker, having served as Vice Chair of the Board of Trustees.

 To find out more about Howard Stowe Roberts, click here.

-The Andrews B. Hale Auditorium is a fully professional, climate-controlled performing arts facility with a full complement of lighting and sound equipment and comfortable seating for 1,000 in the Skinner Orchestra Section and Cooke Balcony.
-After the Voller Athletic Center arena, it is the largest performance venue on the RWC campus.
+The Andrews B. Hale Auditorium is a fully professional, climate-controlled performing arts facility with a full complement of lighting and sound equipment and comfortable seating for nearly 1,000 (974 to be exact) in the Skinner Orchestra Section and Cooke Balcony.
+After the Voller Athletic Center (VAC) arena, it is the largest performance venue on the RWU campus.
 The Auditorium can support many events, from a single speaker at a podium to a fully-staged theatrical production with orchestra.
 The Kresge Stage is proscenium style with an area roughly 30' deep and 50' wide, with an ability to extend to 45' deep by the use of the orchestral lift.
 It has a single purchase counterweight fly system.
 A Steinway 9-foot piano & Steinway 7-foot were donated to grace the new auditorium.

 Backstage houses the dressing rooms and the Studio Theater/Scene Shop.
-The theater also houses the RWC Student Drama classes and is home to the Roberts Wesleyan College-Community Theatre.
+The theater also houses the RWU student drama classes and is home to the Roberts Wesleyan-Community Theatre (RWCCT).

-The Donald F. and Maxine B. Davison Gallery, located next to the Recital Hall, features works from national, regional, and local artists, as well as Roberts Wesleyan College faculty and the senior exhibit.
+The Donald F. and Maxine B. Davison Gallery, located next to the Recital Hall, features works from national, regional, and local artists, as well as Roberts Wesleyan University faculty and the senior exhibit.

 The Kodak Atrium is a spacious lobby in the Cultural Life Center.
 This area is ideal for pre-or post-performance receptions.